sepehrsamavati/youtube-audio-bot/README.md

 *User*
 - Send `/start` to get user panel
-- Send any valid YT link or video ID to start download progress (you should be an admin or promoted or public mode enabled)
+- Send any valid YT link or video ID to start download progress
-- You can have only 1 download in progress
+- Each user can have only 1 download in progress
 - There is queue limit for downloads at the same time (default: 2)

 ## Download steps